How Does Geothermal Heating & Cooling Work?

 When you need cooling the most, the outside air is hottest.
 A traditional air conditioner must work hard to force the heat from your home into the already heat saturated air.
 In contrast, a geothermal heat pump consumes less energy as it easily rejects heat into the cool earth, making geothermal cooling significantly more energy efficient.

-Are you thinking about how to make your home more energy efficient and different sources to heat your home?
-Contact Ideal Comfort in Johnstown, Colorado today!
+Are you thinking about how to make your home more energy-efficient and different sources to heat your home?
+Contact Ideal Comfort HVAC in Johnstown, Colorado today!